 The first school building was built in 1987 and is used now by the high school of the Academy.
 A new phase of the ministry began in 1989, when Grace Children’s Center was established.
-The new building accommodated about 90 children ages 6 months to 4 years old.
+That building accommodated about 90 children ages 6 months to 4 years old.

 Another building for classrooms was erected in 1995 and is now used by the middle school.
 Two more pieces of property were purchased in 2000 and 2001 to expand the total acreage for the church’s property to 22 acres.
 These purchases allowed room for yet another building, which was completed in 2006.
 This two-story building has 27 classrooms and now serves as the learning facilities for the entire elementary level of the Academy.

-In 2005, the church and school built a new building for the Children’s Center, and then the church renovated the old Children’s Center to make room for much-needed church staff offices.
-The latest renovation was completed in 2006 to the main auditorium.
+In 2005, the church and school built a new Children’s Center, and then the church renovated the old Children’s Center to make room for much-needed church staff offices.
+In 2006, we completed a renovation to the Auditorium.
 The only thing that remained in its place was the original baptistery!
-The expansion of the facility raised the seating capacity to over 900.
+The expansion of the facility raised the seating capacity to more than 900.
 The platform and choir loft were enlarged, the balcony was extended, and gallery seating was added on the extreme sides to help make the balcony more accessible from the main floor.

 New pews on the main floor, chairs in the balcony, and new carpet and colors changed the appearance drastically from its original ‘80’s orange!’
 A new choir suite, two drama dressing rooms, a music library, a new 40-seat classroom, and a beautiful entrance to our main lobby were added as well.
 This addition to the front of the existing auditorium changed the ‘look’ from the road of one of the busiest intersections in Chattanooga.
 The ‘lighthouse tower’ has a light that shines 24 hours a day to remind us to be a ‘light’ to our community.

 In March of 2015, Dr. Steve Euler retired from the pastorate at Grace, where he had faithfully served for nearly 37 years.
-The church then called Dr. Ben Graham on March 8, 2015 to lead as senior pastor.
-Pastor Ben had been in ministry in a variety of roles for more than 13 years, most recently as Associate Pastor of 12th Street Baptist Church in Rainbow City, AL. In October 2018, Dr. Graham left Grace to explore other ministry opportunities.
-We are currently in the search process for the next Senior Pastor of Grace Baptist Church.
+The church then called Dr. Ben Graham in 2015 to lead as senior pastor.
+In October 2018, Dr. Graham left Grace to explore other ministry opportunities.

 In January 2019, we completed Phase I of a building remodel, which included an updated Children's Wing and the inclusion of a Missions Cafe.
-We hope that this and the two proposed future phases will provide a modernized facility that will help us reach out to our community more efficiently.
-Future phases of the 2020 Vision remodel include redesigned entrances and a new kitchen and bathrooms.
+We hope that this will provide a modernized facility that will help us reach out to our community more efficiently.